srgrr/HW-Compilation/README.md

 Then, good luck with Verilog hehe.

 ## More info
-This project was inspired by the paper _Hardware compilation: Translating programs into circuits_ of N.Wirth.
+This project was inspired by the paper _Hardware compilation: Translating programs into circuits_ by N.Wirth.